Bob Wright

-Robert Charles Wright (born April 23, 1943) is an American lawyer, businessman, right-wing lobbyist, and author.
-He is a former NBC executive, having served as president and CEO from 1986 to 2001, and chairman and CEO from 2001 until he retired in 2007.
+Robert Charles Wright (born April 23, 1943) is an American lawyer, businessman, lobbyist, and author.
+He is a former NBC executive, having been president and CEO from 1986 to 2001, and chairman and CEO from 2001 until he retired in 2007.
 He has been credited with overseeing the broadcast network's expansion into a media conglomerate and leading the company to record earnings in the 1990s.
 Prior to NBC, he held several posts at General Electric in the 1960s, 70s and 80s.
-He served as President and CEO of GE Capital, GE Financial Services 1983 to 1986 and served as GE's vice chairman until he retired from that role in 2008.
+He was president and CEO of GE Capital, GE Financial Services, from 1983 to 1986 and GE's vice chairman until he retired from that role in 2008.

-In 2005, Wright and his late wife, Suzanne Wright, founded Autism Speaks.
+In 2005, Wright and his wife, Suzanne Wright, founded Autism Speaks.
 In 2016, after his wife's death from pancreatic cancer, Wright established the Suzanne Wright Foundation, which funds research for pancreatic cancer.
-Through the Suzanne Wright Foundation, he is also currently leading an initiative to establish a Health Advanced Research Projects Agency, or HARPA, which would be a government research agency modeled after the U.S. Department of Defense's DARPA.
+Through the Suzanne Wright Foundation, he led the initiative to establish a Health Advanced Research Projects Agency, or HARPA, a government research agency modeled after the U.S. Department of Defense's DARPA.
+On March 15, 2022, Public Law 117-103 was enacted authorizing the establishment of ARPA-H within the U.S. Department of Health and Human Services.

 Early life and education

 Wright was born on April 23, 1943, in Hempstead, New York, on Long Island, the only child of Catherine Drum Wright and Gerald Franklin Wright.
 After graduating from Chaminade High School in Mineola, New York, Wright enrolled at the College of the Holy Cross in Worcester, Massachusetts.
 He originally studied pre-med, but later changed his studies to major in psychology and minor in history.
 He graduated with a Bachelor of Arts degree in 1965.
-Wright earned an LL.B from the University of Virginia School of Law in 1968.
+Wright earned an LL.B. from the University of Virginia School of Law in 1968.